 What makes merchant services even more confusing is the lack of a single, clear definition.
 The term was initially created to describe the services required for accepting credit card payments.
 Today, “merchant services” can refer to any tool or company involved in the processing of card-based payment methods.
 Someone who’s looking for merchant services could be looking for a new company to work with, new hardware to use, or an entirely new processing system.

 In this guide, we’ll go over how merchant services work, the companies that provide them, and their pricing structures.
 This will ultimately help you determine which types of merchant services make the most sense for businesses like yours.

 What Are Merchant Services?

 Generally speaking, merchant services refers to the services and technology involved in the accepting and processing of debit and credit card transactions.
 To understand how merchant services work, business owners must first learn what goes on behind the scenes whenever a customer makes a debit or credit card payment.
-Then, they can learn the hardware and software they may need to accept payments, the companies that provide these resources, and the pricing system for merchant services.
-The key to simplifying merchant services is examining each element, one at a time.

 How Do Merchant Services Work?